tpaschalis/tpaschalis.github.io/_posts/2020-02-22-golang-graphviz-latex.markdown

 description: "KISS"
 ---

-Preparing for my latest interview this past summet, had me working with graphs again.
+Preparing for my latest interview this past summer, had me working with graphs again.
 I'm also trying to make some time to toy around with [dgraph](https://dgraph.io/); I kind of enjoy dealing with that type of problems, mainly for those breakthrough *a-ha!* moments that come around once every while.

-Building a simple graph in Go, is straightforward, but a visual representation is immensely helpful in investigating edge-cases (no pun intended), and getting a birds-eye overview.
+Building a simple graph in Go, is straightforward, but a visual representation is immensely helpful to get a quick overview and investigate edge-cases (no pun intended).

 Unfortunately, many of the solutions I found were a little cumbersome, but why not use the magic of [Graphviz](https://www.graphviz.org/)?
-Let's go through an example of our own, without no external packages required!
-We're going to recreate [this](https://graphviz.gitlab.io/_pages/Gallery/directed/fsm.html) graph from the Graphviz example.
+Let's go through a demonstration of our own, without no external packages required!
+We're going to recreate [this](https://graphviz.gitlab.io/_pages/Gallery/directed/fsm.html) example.

-First off, we define the graph properties, the edges, the nodes, and a couple of helpers to add to the graph and/or get the edges of a specific node.
+First off, we define the graph properties, the edges, the nodes, and a couple of helpers function.

-Afterwards, we'll define a simple [Stringer](https://godoc.org/golang.org/x/tools/cmd/stringer) interface for our edge and graph, which we can then pipe to graphviz.
+Afterwards, we'll define a simple [Stringer](https://godoc.org/golang.org/x/tools/cmd/stringer) interface for our graph and its edges, which we can then pipe to Graphviz.

-Hope this doesn't contain any glaring errors, as it was whipped up in a couple of minutes, but works for basic things.
+Hope this doesn't contain any glaring errors, as it was whipped up in a couple of minutes, seems to be working for most basic cases.
 ```go
 package main